backstage/backstage/docs/auth/index.md

 });
 ```

-\_**Warning:** You will need to remove the default `ScmAuth.createDefaultApiFactory();` with this approach.

-3. Finally you also need to add and configure another GitHub provider to the `auth-backend` using the provider ID, which in this example is `ghe`:
+Finally you also need to add and configure another provider to the `auth-backend` using the provider ID, which in this example is `ghe`:

 ```ts
 import { providers } from '@backstage/plugin-auth-backend';